SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 As you can see here, each phrase provides different alternative sentences.
 Variables may be used here as well.

 I strongly recommed to memorize the phrases in the language you use to interact with Jona.
 You will always find the current version of the grammar files in the *Config* folder of the Simulator Controller distribution.
-Or you can take a look at the files in the [Config directory on GitHub](https://github.com/SeriousOldMan/Simulator-Controller/tree/main/Config), for example the German version [Race Engineer.grammars.de](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Config/Race%20Engineer.grammars.de).
+Or you can take a look at the files in the [Resources\Grammars directory on GitHub](*), for example the German version [Race Engineer.grammars.de](*).

 ## Racing with Jona